zentrocdot/sd-webui-adjust_lora_filename/README.md

 ## Spin Off

-I need a extension where I can modify the max training steps.
-At the moment  i am performing mor training steps then I am using at the end.
-So there will be a mismatch of max training steps to the used training steps.
+<p align="justify">I need a extension where I can modify the maximal training steps.
+At the moment I am performing more training steps then I am using at the end in the final version of the LoRA model.
+So there will be a mismatch of maximal training steps to the really used training steps.</p>

 # Reference